A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Preliminaries

 \subsubsection{Almost flat connections on $M_0$}

 Now we turn to the analytical part of the gauge theory.
-For all three-manifolds with boundary, say $M_0$ for example, we fix a Riemannian metric on $M_0$ such that a neighborhood of the boundary is isometric to $[0, \epsilon) \times \partial M_0$.
-The metric on $M_0$ induces a metric on manifold with cylindrical ends $M$ defined by \eqref{eqn27} which is of the product type on the cylindrical end.
+For all three-manifolds with boundary considered in this paper, say $M_0$ for example, we fix a Riemannian metric on $M_0$ such that a neighborhood of the boundary is isometric to $(-\epsilon, 0] \times \partial M_0$.
+The metric on $M_0$ induces a metric on its completion \eqref{eqn27} which is of the product type on the cylindrical end.
 When discussing a pair of three-manifolds $N^-$ and $N^+$ sharing the same boundary, we assume the boundary restrictions of the metrics are isometric.
-The pair of metrics induce a metric on the closed manifold $N$ defined by \eqref{eqn29} which is of product type over the neck.
+The pair of metrics induce a metric on the closed manifold $N$ defined by \eqref{eqn210} which is of product type over the neck.

-The differentiation of gauge fields depends on the choice of a covariant derivative.
-From now on we fix a smooth flat connection $A_{\rm ref}$ on $P \to M$ as a reference connection.
-By applying gauge transformations, we can arrange that the restriction of $A_{\rm ref}$ to the cylindrical end $[0, +\infty) \times \Sigma$ is equal to $d + B_{\rm ref}$ where $B_{\rm ref}$ is a flat connection on $Q \to \Sigma$.
-Sobolev norms of sections of ${\rm ad} P$ or ${\rm ad} Q$, without further explanation, will be taken with respect to these reference connections.